ITV/scala-pact/README.md

 [ScalaTest](http://www.scalatest.org/) is both our test suite of choice and the target for the ScalaPact implementation.

 ### Scalaj-Http
-[Scalaj-Http](https://github.com/scalaj/scalaj-http) is used for quick synchronous http calls.
+[Scalaj-Http](https://github.com/scalaj/scalaj-http) is used for quick synchronous HTTP calls.

-## Documentation roadmap
+## Documentation Roadmap

 - How to use
 - Update all README.md files
   - Legal hygiene checks, make sure there's nothing offensive
   - Public consumption, is it easy to understand what you have to do to use ScalaPact?

-## Short term development roadmap
+## Short Term Development Roadmap

 - Add LICENCE.md
 - Add CONTRIBUTING.md
 - Publish lib to repo
 - Improve error reporting?

-## Mid term development roadmap
+## Mid Term Development Roadmap

 - Implement the JSON body special case
 - Implement better body matching / diffing for: